Lyyrst/Lyyrst/README.md

 # Hi 👋, I'm Lyrst

-### Architecture-oriented developer with a hybrid web + infrastructure background, currently expanding into mobile and video game development.
+### Developer with a hybrid web/infrastructure background.

 <br>

 </div>

-- 🔭 I'm currently working on **A mobile application built with Flutter and a Spring backend (initially for personal use).
-Unity games focused on automation mechanics (Factorio-like).**

-- 🌱 I'm currently learning **Flutter, C#, 2D design.
+- 🌱 I'm learning **Flutter, rust.
 More broadly: web and infrastructure in a professional context.**

-- 🤝 I'm looking for help with **Unity rendering**.

-- 💬 Ask me about **Web, infrastructure, architecture, or automation games**.

 - 💼 I currently work as an Intern, learning in 42 school.